 - Dr. Joanne Tataryn, Epidemiologist - Public Health Agency of Canada (PHAC).
 Outbreak Management Division, Centre for Food-borne, Environmental and Zoonotic Infectious Diseases

 Epidemiology-focused training and research studies for graduates, Masters of Veterinary Science (with a clinical residency), Masters of Science, and Doctorates of Philosophy occurs at the WCVM through various faculty in the LACS department.
 Projects cover a wide range of topics including animal health, public health and wildlife/environmental health.

 The University of Saskatchewan is preparing to take bold new steps in the study and control of disease in animal health with a new Master of Science degree program in field epidemiology.

 The Centre offers a select number of workshops every year.
 These workshops focus on applied aspects of research, such as data management, diagnostic testing and outbreak investigation.

-Members of the Centre currently have ongoing research projects.
+Members of the WCVM Centre for Applied Epidemiology have ongoing research projects: